 Why should you track maintenance metrics?

 Tracking maintenance KPIs allows you to share data with your stakeholders to provide them insight into how you are doing.
 Suppose you experienced slow repair speeds and implemented organizational changes to enhance scheduling, resulting in improved repair speed.
-By sharing this information with property owners, you demonstrate your commitment to monitoring and enhancing the overall success and performance of your maintenance department.
+By sharing this information with property owners, you demonstrate your commitment to monitoring and enhancing the success of your maintenance department.
 Healthy metrics can also be an excellent tool for acquiring new property owners.

 Property owners want to know that their properties are handled while costs are low.
 Oftentimes, owners don’t want to be bothered with all the little details that go into managing a property; that is, of course, why they hired you.
 Giving them a monthly or quarterly report of data metrics helps provide them with a glimpse into how things are going and help to build trust in the partnership.